What is LRSEF?

 The top three schools in both the Junior (grades 6-8) and Senior (grades 9-12) levels receive trophies and cash awards to highlight STEM achievement within the school community.

 LRSEF sends the nominated winning projects and two leadership teachers to the Kentucky Science & Engineering Fair.
 The top 10 percent of students in the Junior division receive invitations to enter their projects in the Broadcom MASTERS national competition with a chance to win a trip to Washington, D.C.

-LRSEF honors the Best of Fair Senior level winning projects with travel awards to attend the week-long Intel International Science and Engineering Fair in May each year with two teachers and a chaperone.
+LRSEF honors the Best of Fair Senior level winning projects with travel awards to attend the week-long International Science and Engineering Fair in May each year with two teachers and a chaperone.
 Funds also pay for substitute teachers.

 Louisville Regional Science & Engineering Fair has been affiliated with the Society for Science and the Public since 1964.
 Society for Science and the Public Affiliated fairs are members of the (SSP) network.
 Competitions exist in nearly every state in the USA and in over 70 other countries, regions and territories.
-To compete in the annual Intel International Science & Engineering Fair (ISEF), a student in grades 9 through 12 must first qualify by participating in a science and engineering fair that is affiliated with the Intel ISEF.
-That fair sends a designated number of projects (individual or team) to the Intel ISEF.
+To compete in the annual International Science & Engineering Fair (ISEF), a student in grades 9 through 12 must first qualify by participating in a science and engineering fair that is affiliated with the ISEF.
+That fair sends a designated number of projects (individual or team) to the ISEF.
 Fairs are conducted at local, regional, and state levels from January through March.
 US Students in these fairs must observe the International Rules for Pre-College Science Research.